 This is a rant and rave post.
 Something I have been arguing for a year now.

-Get your panties out of a wad.
+People need to calm down.
 The Midichlorians did not ruin your childhood and did not ruin Star Wars.
 The Jedi Order, perhaps, but not Star Wars.
 And that is a very important distinction.
-I saw the light over a year ago, at SLCC FanX, in an open discussion panel on Star Wars mythology.
-Some of the ideas I got from there, and some I have come up with and fleshed out on my own,

 Now, granted, I was never overly bothered by midichlorians in the first place.
 I mean, yeah it messes with the fact that the Force is an energy field the surround us, penetrates us, and binds us together.
 But apparently the majority of people were furious at what they saw as Lucas’ attempt to scientifize (sciencize?
 Scientificize?) the Force.
 But I just brushed it off as Lucas needing to somehow quantify Anakin’s connection to the Force, so he could easily be identified as the one who will bring balance.